 Sale of Real Property in Probate

-The following is important information regarding the sale of real property when there is a probate.
+The following is important information regarding the sale of real property when there is a probate that is not being administered under the independent administration act.
 Please take time to review this information carefully and share it with your realtor, buyer and the title company.
 The sale of real property in probate requires court approval.
 There are many steps in this process and this letter is designed to help you understand the process.
 We provide a checklist of the steps, describe the steps, and answer the questions we are often asked.

 - Personal Representative/Administrator signs listing agreement

 - Checklist sent to listing agent about process

 - Publish Notice of Sale or obtain consents